todthomson/intro-to-linux-dotnetcore-docker/Part3.md

 #### `dotnet restore`

 The [`dotnet restore`](https://docs.microsoft.com/en-us/dotnet/articles/core/tools/dotnet-restore) command's job is to restore your dependencies.
 In the current case this is just `Microsoft.NETCore.App` which is a "meta package" for the [set of .NET API's](https://github.com/dotnet/corefx/) that are included in the default .NET Core application model.
-As you expand your application you will get more entries in this location.
+As you expand the scope of your application you will add more dependencies in this location.

 .NET Core dependencies / packages are restored from [http://www.nuget.org](http://www.nuget.org) by default.
 You can also opt-in to restore packages from other locations (e.g. internal package sources).

 ![13-dotnet-restore](Part3/13-dotnet-restore.png)

-#### `dotnet bulid`
+#### `dotnet build`

-It seems self-evident that [`dotnet build`](https://docs.microsoft.com/en-us/dotnet/articles/core/tools/dotnet-build) will build (compile, etc) you .NET Core application.
-You can learn more about the .NET Build process [here](https://docs.microsoft.com/en-us/dotnet/articles/core/tools/dotnet-build).
-Take some time to read about the .NET Core build process now.
+It seems self-evident that [`dotnet build`](https://docs.microsoft.com/en-us/dotnet/articles/core/tools/dotnet-build) will build (compile, etc) your .NET Core application.
+You can learn more about the .NET Core build process [here](https://docs.microsoft.com/en-us/dotnet/articles/core/tools/dotnet-build).
+Take some time to read more about the .NET Core build process now.

 ![14-dotnet-build](Part3/14-dotnet-build.png)

 #### `dotnet publish`

-The [`dotnet publish`](https://docs.microsoft.com/en-us/dotnet/articles/core/tools/dotnet-publish) command packs your application and all it's dependencies into a folder preparing it for publishing.
-Importantly it produces one of the following three outputs:
+The [`dotnet publish`](https://docs.microsoft.com/en-us/dotnet/articles/core/tools/dotnet-publish) command copies your application and all its dependencies into a folder preparing it for publishing.
+Importantly it produces one of the following three types of outputs:

 1. _A portable application:_ An application in .NET's Common Intermediate Language (CIL) which allows the application to be executed anywhere there is a compatible .NET Runtime.
-In our current situation this runtime is the [CoreCLR](https://github.com/dotnet/coreclr) (the .NET Core Common Language Runtime) though there are other compatible (legacy?) runtimes that can be used.
+In our current situation (on GNU/Linux, with .NET Core)this runtime is the [CoreCLR](https://github.com/dotnet/coreclr) (the .NET Core Common Language Runtime) though there are other compatible (legacy perhaps) runtimes that can be used.

-2. _A portable application with native dependencies:_ the same as the above with an extra platform folder for each native dependency.
+2. _A portable application with native dependencies:_ the same as the above with an extra platform folder containing the native dependency(s).
 This is important as a single application bundle can be delivered to multiple platforms where there are some native dependencies required.

 3. _A self-contained application:_ the same as either of the above, but we also bundle the runtime(s) required to execute the application.
-This is great as the application then contains everything required for execution on all target platforms, rather than an expectation/supposition that the target operating system will have the precise version of the runtime required for our application).
+This is great as the application then contains everything required for execution on all target platforms, rather than an expectation/supposition that the target operating system will have the precise version of the runtime required for our application.
 This is a relatively new concept for .NET.

+__Note:__ All of the above application types still require the `dotnet run` command to bootstrap their execution.

 ![15-dotnet-publish](Part3/15-dotnet-publish.png)

 #### `dotnet run`

-Unsurprisingly the [`dotnet run` command](https://docs.microsoft.com/en-us/dotnet/articles/core/tools/dotnet-run) will execute your application.
+Unsurprisingly the [`dotnet run`] command(https://docs.microsoft.com/en-us/dotnet/articles/core/tools/dotnet-run) will execute your application.
 But it actually does more than that.
 It allows you to have a single command to prepare and execute your application.
 It will detect if you do not have an up-to-date build of your application and then execute `dotnet build`.
+It will also detect if you have missing dependencies and execute `dotnet restore` etc.

 Take some time to [read more](https://docs.microsoft.com/en-us/dotnet/articles/core/tools/dotnet-run) about `dotnet build` now.

-__Note:__ In the future .NET Core will support "native compilation" where a native binary can be produced per-target-platform.
-This process is currently under active development.
-My understanding is that this will produce and [ELF](https://en.wikipedia.org/wiki/Executable_and_Linkable_Format) binary.
+__Note:__ In the future .NET Core will support "native compilation" (they call this .NET Native which is an ahead-of-time compiler) where a native binary can be produced per-target-platform.
+This process is [currently under active development](https://github.com/dotnet/corert).
+My understanding is that this will produce an [ELF](https://en.wikipedia.org/wiki/Executable_and_Linkable_Format) binary.

 ![16-dotnet-run](Part3/16-dotnet-run.png)

 #### `dotnet test`

-The [`dotnet test` command](https://docs.microsoft.com/en-us/dotnet/articles/core/tools/dotnet-test) runs your unit tests using the configured test runner.
+The [`dotnet test`] command(https://docs.microsoft.com/en-us/dotnet/articles/core/tools/dotnet-test) runs your unit tests using the configured test runner.
 We will learn more about unit testing in the next section.

 ![17-dotnet-test](Part3/17-dotnet-test.png)

 #### `dotnet pack`

-The `dotnet pack` command packages your application as a [NuGet Package](https://www.nuget.org).
+The [`dotnet pack`](https://docs.microsoft.com/en-us/dotnet/articles/core/tools/dotnet-pack) command packages your application as a [NuGet Package](https://www.nuget.org).
 The NuGet Package is the package format for .NET applications, libraries, frameworks, etc. Like many other packaging formats it's basically just a zip file and a manifest file with a `.nupkg` extension.

 The NuGet Package will become relevent once you want to distribute your application, library, framework, etc.

 ![18-dotnet-pack](Part3/18-dotnet-pack.png)

+That's it for `dotnet` CLI commands.

+## Unit Testing in .NET Core

+TODO

+## Visual Studio Code

+TODO

 ## _All right stop, collaborate and listen!_